Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Alternative Feature Selection

 If we assume $k \ll n,~k \in O(1)$, i.e., $k$ being a small constant, independent from~$n$, then the complexity in Proposition~\ref{prop:afs:complexity-exhaustive-conventional} is polynomial rather than exponential in~$n$.
 This assumption makes sense for feature selection, where one typically wants to obtain a small feature set from a high-dimensional dataset.
 However, the exponent~$k$ may still render an exhaustive search practically infeasible.
 In terms of parameterized complexity, the problem resides in class~$\mathcal{XP}$ since the complexity term has the form $O(f(k) \cdot n^{g(k)})$~\cite{downey1997parameterized}, here with parameter~$k$ and functions $f(k) = 1$, $g(k) = k$.

 \paragraph{Sequential search}

 Like conventional feature selection, sequential search for alternatives (cf.~Definition~\ref{def:afs:sequential-alternative}) optimizes feature sets one at a time.
 However, not all size-$k$ feature sets are valid anymore.
 In particular, the constraints for alternatives put an extra cost on each solution candidate.
 Constraint checking involves iterating over all existing feature sets and features to compute the dissimilarity between sets (cf.~Equation~\ref{eq:afs:afs-sequential-complete}).
-This procedure entails a cost of~$O(a \cdot n)$ for each new alternative and~$O(a^2 \cdot n)$ for the whole sequential search with $a$~alternatives.
-Combining this cost with Proposition~\ref{prop:afs:complexity-exhaustive-conventional}, we obtain the following proposition: \begin{proposition}[Complexity of exhaustive sequential search] Exhaustive sequential search (cf.~Equation~\ref{eq:afs:afs-sequential}) for $a \in \mathbb{N}$~alternative feature sets of size~$k$ from $n$~features has a time complexity of~$O(a^2 \cdot n^{k+1})$ without the cost of evaluating the objective function. \end{proposition} Thus, the runtime resides in the parameterized complexity class~$\mathcal{XP}$ with the parameter~$k$ and remains polynomial if $k \in O(1)$ and $a \in O(n^c),~c \in O(1)$, i.e., $k$ is a small constant and $a$ is at most polynomial in~$n$.
+This procedure entails a cost of~$O(a \cdot n)$ for each new alternative and~$O((a+1)^2 \cdot n)$ for the whole sequential search with $a$~alternatives.
+Combining this cost with Proposition~\ref{prop:afs:complexity-exhaustive-conventional}, we obtain the following proposition: \begin{proposition}[Complexity of exhaustive sequential search] Exhaustive sequential search (cf.~Definition~\ref{def:afs:alternative-feature-selection-sequential}) for $a \in \mathbb{N}_0$~alternative feature sets of size~$k \in \mathbb{N}$ from $n$~features has a time complexity of~$O((a+1)^2 \cdot n^{k+1})$ without the cost of evaluating the objective. \end{proposition} Thus, the runtime remains polynomial in~$n$ if $k$ is a small constant $k \in O(1)$, which places the problem in the parameterized complexity class~$\mathcal{XP}$.
+Due to the fixed~$k$, only choosing $a \leq \binom{n}{k} \in O(n^k)$ admits valid alternatives and therefore does~$a$ not affect polynomiality.

 \paragraph{Simultaneous search}